...

 Amanohashidate Kasamatsu Park is where you discover another face of Amanohashidate.
 The view from here is called Shōryū-kan (昇龍観), meaning ascending dragon.

-Compared to Amanohashidate View Land, Kasamatsu Park is probably a better place for natural scenery.
-On the way to the top of the mountain, the surrounding is covered by cherry blossoms in spring and bright-colored leaves in autumn.
+Compared to Amanohashidate View Land, Kasamatsu Park offers a more natural scenic setting.
+On the way to the top of the mountain, the surroundings are covered by cherry blossoms in spring and bright-colored leaves in autumn!

 © Tango Kairiku Kotsu